clemak27/linux_setup/README.md

   btw
 - `other`
   Some file that did'nt really fit into an other folder.
-- `polybar`
+- `plasma`
-  Polybar dotfiles
+  Config for KDE Plasma.
 - `README.md`
   You are reading this :)
 - `rofi`
   Rofi dotfiles.
 I use one menu as app launcher and a second menu to select power options (shutdown, reboot, etc.)
 - `scripts`
   Scripts that don't really fit anywhere else.
+- `sddm`
+  Config for the sddm display manager.
 - `setup`
-  My (way too convoluted) script that installs the system for me.
+  My (way too convoluted) scripts that install the system for me.
-- `test`
-  Basically a stupid test that check if all pacman packages I want to install during setup actually exist (to prevent typos etc.).
-When this repo was hosted on gitlab.com I ran this in CI, maybe I will setup a github action for that eventually.

 ## Why?